Crosswalk.com

 Others say that Yeshua Hamashiach and Jesus are synonymous, simply taking on different spellings based on the influence of various languages on the Ancient world.

-No matter what the case, we’ll dive into the meaning of Yeshua Hamshiach.
+Let's dive into the meaning of Yeshua Hamshiach.
 We’ll talk about where this name shows up in the Bible, and why the Bible uses it.
-Then we’ll discuss the real name for Jesus, or if Jesus can be called upon many names.
+Then we’ll discuss the real name for Jesus, or if Jesus can be called many names.

-Don’t let the large multi-syllabic words intimidate the English-accustomed eye.
+This large multi-syllabic set of words can be intimidating for our English-accustomed eyes.
 Yeshua Hamashiach means “Jesus the Messiah.”
 Let’s break down the name.

 Hamashiach means “the Messiah.”